luis-amado/luis-amado/README.md

 ## Who am I?
 Hey!
 I'm Luis Amado, a second-year computer science student.
 I am passionate about Software Engineering and a lot of other cool stuff too!
 Feel free to take a look at my page to see more about me.

+## Experience
+### **Google**, Sunnyvale, CA
+STEP Intern
+- Worked alongside another intern to refactor and improve a complex and outdated image metadata indexing pipeline using C++, resulting in a more maintanable codebase and increasing compliance with other systems.
+- During the 12 weeks, I completed the whole development process.
+From writing a design doc and discussing implementations to going through code reviews, conducting quality evaluations, launching, and ramping up traffic to our new system.

 ## Achievements
 - HackMTY 2023: Top 10 finalist in the largest hackathon in Latin America
 - Academic Achievement Scholarship